julian-garcia/inclusion-nudges/content/blog/3-inclusive-actions-psychological-safety.md

 We (Tinna and Lisa) use these constantly ourselves in our work, and we also hear from others on how effective this Inclusion Nudge is to their inclusive leadership.
 You can do this design both with yourself and within a group.
 And if you’re a leader, talking about your own vulnerabilities such as misjudgements revealed by ‘Flip Questions’ is a way to set the tone for trust giving—one of the foundations for psychological safety.

-You can learn more about this design called **Ask Flip Questions to Change Your Perceptions in the Moment** on page 452 in The Inclusion Nudges Guidebook, page 143 in Inclusion Nudges for Talent Selection, page 114 in Inclusion Nudges for Leaders, and page 169 in Inclusion Nudges for Motivating Allies.
+You can learn more about this design called **Ask Flip Questions to Change Your Perceptions in the Moment** in The Inclusion Nudges Guidebook, Inclusion Nudges for Talent Selection, Inclusion Nudges for Leaders, and Inclusion Nudges for Motivating Allies.

 ## Use designs to facilitate greater connection with people in a group